ForeverTangent/SEAR-DC/README.md

 ---

-Thanks in advance to 'agnomen' for his awesome help!
+Thanks in advance to 'agnomen' for his very helpful posts.

 This is a really simple Occipital Strucutre project for Swift 4.